grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "Sure, if you like."

-"Alright."
-Said Shakes.
-"If your plan includes keeping Owen in the kitchen to feed me, I'll fucking stick with y'all for now."
+"Alright," said Shakes.
+"If your plan includes keeping Gregory in the kitchen to feed me, I'll fucking stick with y'all for now."

-"You know I do take care of a few other things on this boat besides the fuckin' food."
-Said Owen.
+"You know I do take care of a few other things on this boat besides the fuckin' food," said Owen.
 "Cooking is in fact a relatively recent addition to my duties."

 Percy ignored Owen.
 "Once it seems like we've gotten ourselves some distance, we'll put into a port somewhere and start looking for work again.
 And hopefully we'll be able to include the _Gnat_ in whatever new fuckin' endeavor we take up."